-Changes in the fair value of a derivative that is not designated or does not qualify as a hedge are recorded in the consolidated statements of operations.
+Changes in the fair value of a derivative that is not designated or does not qualify as a hedge are recorded in the consolidated statements of income.
 Cash flows from derivative instruments are reported in the same cash flow category as the cash flows from the items being hedged.

 The Company formally documents all relationships between hedging instruments and hedged items, as well as its risk-management objective and strategy for undertaking various hedge transactions.
 The Company also formally assesses whether each hedging relationship is highly effective in achieving offsetting changes in fair values or cash flows of the hedged item during the period, both at the inception of the hedge and on an ongoing basis.
-If it is determined that a derivative is not highly effective as a hedge, or if a derivative ceases to be a highly-effective hedge, hedge accounting is discontinued with respect to that derivative prospectively.
+If it is determined that a derivative is not highly

 Fair Value Measurements.
-The Company measures fair value using the guidelines under GAAP.
+The Company measures fair value using the guidelines under U.S. generally accepted accounting principles ("GAAP").
 An asset's fair value is defined as the price at which the asset could be exchanged in a current transaction between market participants.
 A liability's fair value is defined as the amount that would be paid to transfer the liability to a market participant, not the amount that would be paid to settle the liability with the creditor.
 See Note 5 to these consolidated financial statements regarding the application of fair value measurements.